42wim/matterircd/README.md

 Minimal IRC server which integrates with [mattermost](https://www.mattermost.org) and [slack](https://www.slack.com) Tested on FreeBSD / Linux / Windows

-Most of the work happens in [mm-go-irckit](https://github.com/42wim/mm-go-irckit) (based on github.com/shazow/go-irckit)

 # Docker
 Run the irc server on port 6667.
 You'll need to specify -bind 0.0.0.0:6667 otherwise it only listens on 127.0.0.1 in the container.